SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * Please provide a schedule of how this time will be spent on sub-tasks of the project over the period of the summer.

     While this is only preliminary, we will use it to help monitor your progress throughout the program.
-    Also understand that during the project you will issue weekly progress reports against that plan on your blog.
+    Also understand that during the project you will issue weekly progress reports against the plan on your blog.
     Try to avoid using a table, it can cause issues when/if you move between Google Docs and the wiki (if you use markdown).

 * In planning your project, it is good to note where along the way you could formulate a pull request.